 While we don't expect you to be an expert overnight, we DO expect you to develop understanding of the following, in roughly this order:

 -- project administrator access levels for your account

 -- basic differences between DNA tests - refer to our testing FAQ if necessary

--- familiarity with the operation of your FTDNA accounts and account setup
+-- familiarity with the operation of your FTDNA accounts

 -- project mailing list (all Driscoll researchers should join)

 -- the necessity of family tree documentation INSIDE your FTDNA account

 -- project website

 The mailing list embodies a research community that has grown to hundreds of members over many years.
 Several of these members are exceptionally good at research and enjoy helping others.
 In addition, key project communications about test results and project website updates are announced over this list.